oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-Flask is a lightweight WSGI web application framework.
-It is designed to makegetting started quick and easy, with the ability to scale up to complexapplications.This module includes the Flask extensions: Flask-Cors
+" Flask is a lightweight WSGI web application framework.
+It is designed to make getting started quick and easy, with the ability to scale up to complex applications.

 **More Information**